BCIT-SSD-2020-21/front-end-project-group-5/README.md

 ![](https://i.imgur.com/6PFf0Xg.png)

-**App Name:** DREAMLAND TRAVELS<br/>
+**App Name:** VANCOUVER SOUVENIRS<br/>
 **Description:**
-*  A website where users who plan to stay and discover British Columbia can  avail unique tour packages in BC.
+*  A website where users can explore and buy souvenirs while visiting the Lower Mainland's main tourist attraction "Vancouver"

 ## Functional vs. Non-Functional Requirements

 **Functional**:
-* Display the available packages
+* Product page
-* Select a package
+* Select a product
+* View a product
+* Search a product
-* Add the package to the cart
+* Add the product to the cart
 * A method for payment
 * Checkout and Confirmation
-* Various activities a user can choose from
-* Users will be able to post questions to a public forum
-* Other Users will be able to read and answer questions posted in the public forum

 **Non Functional**
 * Carousel for Testimonials
 * Special Offers
+* Users will be able to post questions to a public forum
+* Other Users will be able to read and answer questions posted in the public forum

 ## Prioritized Feature List

 **Must Haves**
+* Product Page
+* Select a product
+* View a product
+* Add the product to the cart
+* A method for payment
+* Checkout and Confirmation

 **Nice-To-Haves**
+* Search a product

 **Future Iteration**

 ## Wireframes ##